 All families will be notified of their obligation to recertify by first class mail.
 The notification shall be sent at least 90 (ninety) days in advance of the anniversary date.
+The interview may be conducted in person, over the phone, by mail, and/or by electronic submission at the discretion of the PHA.
 If requested as an accommodation by a person with a disability, the PHA will provide the notice in an accessible format.
 The PHA will also mail the notice to a third party, if requested as reasonable accommodation for a person with disabilities.
 These accommodations will be granted upon verification that they meet the need presented by the disability.